 You need to send a few essential emails to your customer at various stages of interaction.
-Without saying, you need to place links to relevant sections on your site and social media handles in these mails.
+Without saying, you need to place links to relevant sections on your site and social media handles in these emails.
 Here is a look at some of the scenarios where you can use a personalized, well-written transactional email.

 This is the first opportunity you get to create a good impression with a prospective customer.
-Most websites send a welcome email to users who sign up on their site, or subscribe to their newsletter.
+Most websites send a welcome email to users who sign up on their site or subscribe to their newsletter.
 In fact, by signing up or subscribing, the user has shown interest in your products or site features.
 That itself is a window of opportunity which you can utilize in a sensible way.
-Chances are much more higher for users to engage with a welcome mail than to a run-of-the-mill promotional mail that you sent.
+Chances are much higher for users to engage with a welcome mail than to a run-of-the-mill promotional mail that you sent.

 Actually, you can create a detailed strategy revolving around the welcome mail by analyzing certain patterns.
-First of all, you need to have a clear idea on what you are trying to achieve through the mail.
+First of all, you need to have a clear idea of what you are trying to achieve through the mail.
 Are you trying to encourage the customer to make a purchase?
 Or do you want to redirect the customer to a blog article first?
 You need to have clarity on these aspects well in advance.
 You can even create a welcome mail campaign instead of a single mail.

 And, based on the user’s behavior on your site, you can design the content of the mail.
 For example, if the user has registered without a purchase, you can guide them to the Shop page.
 On the other hand, if a guest user made a purchase, your welcome mail can give a glimpse of the benefits exclusive for registered users.